NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 Second, undergraduate researcher Sofiia Barysheva has studied diffusive methods for load balancing in search engines, inspired in particular by the approach for multi-commodity flow of Awerbuch and Leighton in FOCS 1993.
 Under such an approach, requests are routed to shard replicas with a simple local control algorithm, and under certain conditions the system will automatically converge to a new routing policy in the presence of machine failures.
 The challenges here are to prove convergence, and to characterize the situations when a new fully balanced policy is possible.

-The third currently underway work focuses on designing good reissue policies for interactive services, including search.
+The third effort focuses on reissue policies for interactive services, including search.
 The idea underlying reissue policies is that user experience can be adversely impacted by a few requests, say to a particular service or shard replica, that take much longer than average.
 This problem can be addressed by reissuing such requests to a different replica of the service or shard, as proposed by Dean and Barroso in CACM 2013 (using the term ``hedged request'').
 However, reissuing requests too early or frequently can increase overall system load, while waiting too long is not that useful, and thus a good reissue policy has to balance these concerns.

 Our work builds on previous work by Kaler et al. in SPAA 2017, which claimed that a simple class of policies that only reissues requests at a single point in time is at least as powerful as a larger class that has multiple reissue points.
 In work with PhD student Michal Siedlaczek and undergraduate researcher Jingxian Xu, we have shown that this is in fact not true in general, and that policies with multiple reissue points can significantly outperform the simple case in certain scenarios.
 Also, while finding an optimal policy is NP Complete, there are simple algorithms that can approximate the optimal policy reasonably well.
-A manuscript is currently in preparation.

 2.4.
 Software Infrastructure and Reproducibility: